top of page

 My own Edwardson lineage almost certainly originates from the Lancashire/Cheshire Edwardson cluster, where the name has historically been strongest.
 From the 1500s onward, Edwardsons appear heavily concentrated around Widnes, near the Lancashire/Cheshire border.

-I’ve traced my paternal line back to my 8× Great-Grandfather, William Edwardson (c.
-1690–1764), who was almost certainly born near Runcorn, just south of Widnes.
+I’ve traced my paternal line back to my 8× Great-Grandfather, William Edwardson (1687 –1764), who was almost certainly baptised at Farnworth, north of Widnes.
 To provide a clearer picture, here’s my direct paternal line, descending from William down to my Great-Grandfather, John Hooley Edwardson:

 Life in Malpas had its hardships.
 In 1755, Charles suffered the loss of two young children, Ellen and Charles Jr. However, available records suggest that the family built steady lives in the village.
 One notable figure was William Edwardson (1780–1859), who became the landlord of a local pub, the Wyffin Inn.
 His gravestone still stands in the cemetery of St Oswald’s.